Disclaimer: This post was sponsored by Liberal Convention and Visitors Bureau. All opinions and photos are mine.

 PRO TIP: Ask about the home’s small theater, where you can watch a film about Atchison architecture.
 Visit the gift shop in the carriage house.

-The 14-room home served as a showroom to display the types of wood his business provided and the intricate ways it could be used.
+The 14-room home served as a showroom, displaying the types of wood his business provided and the intricate ways they could be used.
 You’ll notice he combined oak, walnut, and mahogany into its design from floor to ceiling.
-He incorporated non-traditional wall materials like leather into the wallboard design.
+He incorporated non-traditional wall materials, such as leather, into the wallboard design.

 The cafe is where locals meet to catch up about the latest happenings in town.
 Where travelers like me enjoy quiet time and peruse the internet using free Wi-FI.
 And where you can shop for gift items from kitchen towels to home decor.